Valentine’s Day Special 2022

 After 17 years of marriage, Barbara (Kathleen Turner) and Oliver Rose (Michael Douglas) want out.
 The trouble is, neither one wants to part with their opulent home.
 So begins a long war between husband and wife, reaching farcical heights that leave much of the house — not to mention their lives — in shambles.
 The couple’s children (Sean Astin, Heather Fairfield) watch in horror while lawyer Gavin D’Amato (Danny DeVito) tries his best to stem the bloodshed.

 Kathleen Turner and Michael Douglas were an “it” couple of the 80s which was great on its own, but then once you add in Danny DeVito, you get something special.
 The three of them blended well in Romancing the Stone and Jewel of the Nile, but by War of the Roses, Danny DeVito started directing and had just finished Matilda.
 His style is subtle but unbelievably purposeful.
-From camera angles to choreography, he toes the line of comedy/drama/horror with a story where you yearn for them to get back together while at the same time anxiously looking forward to the bigger jab.
+From camera angles thanks to technology like the drones from Droneuncover to choreography, he toes the line of comedy/drama/horror with a story where you yearn for them to get back together while at the same time anxiously looking forward to the bigger jab.

 A surprisingly resourceful housewife vows revenge on her husband when he begins an affair with a wealthy romance novelist.